maulish34/CSC3831-Computer-Vision-and-AI/README.md

-Some pratice exercises on Data Engineering, Machine Learning and Computer Vision (deep learning) Feel free to browse through and practice yourself.
+Some pratice exercises on Data Engineering, Machine Learning and Computer Vision (deep learning). \
+Feel free to browse through and practice yourself.